 - 1 cup pecans

-- 4 tbsp coconut oil (room temperature), (butter or ghee (if you can tolerate))
+- 4 tablespoon coconut oil (room temperature), (butter or ghee (if you can tolerate))

 - A pinch of sea salt